laurb9/tiny_scope/README.md

 Tiny Scope for Arduino
 ======================

-Requires: <a href="http://arduino.cc/en/Main/ArduinoBoardUno">Arduino UNO R3</a>
+Requires: <a href="http://arduino.cc/en/Main/ArduinoBoardUno">Arduino UNO R3</a> or <a href="http://www.pjrc.com/teensy/index.html">Teensy USB</a> board
 and <a href="http://www.adafruit.com/products/326">Monochrome 0.96" 128x64 OLED graphic display</a> (SSD1306 driver)

 Features
 ========
-- Configurable ADC speed for sampling rates from 9KHz to 147KHz (on Atmega328P)
+- Configurable ADC speed for sampling rates from 9KHz to 147KHz (on UNO)
-- Auto grid on time base from 2ms to 0.1ms (on Atmega328P)
+- Auto grid on time base from 2ms to 0.1ms (on UNO)
 - 0V trigger
 - Display minimum-maximum voltage of captured signal
 - "Logic" mode shows square waveforms properly